 No previous training or experience required.

-Local teacher who has taught students for over 20 years.
+Local teacher who has taught students for nearly 20 years.

 * Improve Tone ~~ Intonation